Monitoring Proxmox VE with Grafana Stack on LXC

 @BotFather - Send

-- Save the Bot Token
+- Save the Bot Token (you’ll need this in a minute)

-- Start chat with your bot
+- Start a chat with your new bot (send

-- Get Chat ID from:
+/start) - Get your Chat ID by visiting:

 - Go to https://api.slack.com/apps